BhumikY/Dhokla/README.md

 6. <b>Deliver & Earn:</b> The NGO receives the high-quality work.
 The learner gets paid and adds a real-world project to their portfolio.

-# Run and deploy your AI Studio app

-This contains everything you need to run your app locally.

-View your app in AI Studio: https://ai.studio/apps/temp/1

 ## Run Locally